qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 ~~~
 {: .output}

-The row and column headers in the table just over halfway through the output
+The row and column headers in the table just below halfway through the output
 show the group identifiers, and the values in the table are the p-values.
 In
 this case, the p-values are all 1 - there is not evidence for even the slightest
-differences between the groups!
+difference between the groups!

 If there is a significant p-value with a one-way ANOVA, use the Tukey HSD test